 NATO’s essential and enduring purpose is to safeguard the freedom and security of all its members by political and military means.
 Collective defence is at the heart of the Alliance and creates a spirit of solidarity and cohesion among its members.

-NATO’s fundamental security tasks are laid down in the Washington Treaty.
-They are sufficiently general to withstand the test of time and are translated into more detail in strategic concepts.
-Strategic concepts are the authoritative statement of the Alliance’s objectives and provide the highest level of guidance on the political and military means to be used in achieving these goals; they remain the basis for the implementation of Alliance policy as a whole.
+NATO’s fundamental security tasks are laid down in the North Atlantic Treaty (the Alliance’s founding treaty, also known as the Washington Treaty).
+They are sufficiently general to withstand the test of time and are translated into more detail in the Organization’s strategic concepts.
+Strategic concepts are the authoritative statement of the Alliance’s objectives: they provide the highest level of guidance on the political and military means that will be used to achieve these goals and remain the basis for the implementation of Alliance policy as a whole.

 Adapting to new security challenges as the world changes

 During the Cold War, NATO focused on collective defence and the protection of its members from potential threats emanating from the Soviet Union.
 With the collapse of the Soviet Union and the rise of non-state actors affecting international security, many new security threats have emerged, such as terrorism.
 Moreover, Russia’s war of aggression against Ukraine – including its illegal annexation of Crimea in 2014 and its full-scale invasion in February 2022 – have radically altered the security environment.